 Xerox has an established audit program to ensure its key suppliers are in complete, measurable compliance with the RBA Code of Conduct.

-As an active member of EICC, we are committed to improving conditions associated with mining in conflict regions.
+As an active member of the Responsible Business Alliance (RBA), we are committed to improving conditions associated with mining in conflict regions.
 In responding to the Dodd-Frank Act, which we have been working since 2011, we have established internal processes incorporating the Organization for Economic Cooperation and Development (OECD) framework.
-We are a member of the Conflict Mineral Sourcing Initiative (CFSI), and we are utilizing the EICC/GeSI template to survey our supply base regarding conflict mineral usage.
-Xerox also participates in the Conflict Free Smelter Program (CFSP), which independently audits smelters and refiners to determine if they have a system in place to assure sourcing of conflict-free minerals.
+We are a member of the Responsible Minerals Initiative (RMI), formerly the Conflict Free Sourcing Initiative (CFSI), and we are utilizing the RMI Conflict Mineral Report Template (CMRT) to survey our supply base regarding conflict mineral usage.
+Xerox also participates in the Responsible Minerals Assurance Process (RMAP), which independently audits smelters and refiners to determine if they have a system in place to assure sourcing of conflict-free minerals.
 In addition, we have incorporated a conflict mineral sourcing statement in our supplier contract template to assure responsible sourcing in our supply chain.